acgabbert/IOC-Lens/README.md

 Key features:
 - Automatic IOC extraction from your notes
-- Defang commands provided via context menu and command palette
+- Defang domains and IP addresses via context menu options or command palette
 - Smart recognition of both standard and defanged IOCs (e.g. "evil[.]com")
 - One-click pivot buttons to search indicators across various security engines
 - Clean, organized view of all IOCs in your current note